 Workflow · Editing

 A trim.
 A cut out of the middle.
 A fade.
 A LUFS normalize before upload.
-None of that needs a session, a project file, and a render queue, and none of it should put the master at risk.
-Specula's Edit mode does the operation on the loaded buffer, with keyboard shortcuts, keeps up to 16 levels of undo/redo, and writes the result to a new file.
+A cough painted out of a piano chord on the spectrogram.
+Specula's Edit mode runs jobs this size on the loaded buffer, with keyboard shortcuts and 16 levels of undo/redo, then writes the result to a new file.
 The original on disk is never touched.

 When you don't need a DAW